FhlostonParadise/carsonfranklincom-a253a/content/_index.md

     type: section_hero
     title: 'More Detail, Less Noise'
     content: >
-      Ever since my first Geocities account (RIP), I've always had a special place in my heart for personal websites.
-Social Media has left far less room for them than ever, but I think as a tool for personal and professional narratives they are more important than ever.
-The Newsfeeds on Twitter and Facebook go flying by at lightspeed, and make it nearly impossible to organize and highlight the things you want to be front and center.
+      Social Media Newsfeeds fly by at a million miles per hour which make it great for witty commentary on the days events, and terrible for keeping track of the bigger picture.
   - section_id: about
     type: section_content
     title: About